 Richard Jarman, professor of Chemistry at COD who Bahamón Fernández cites as a mentor, was impressed by her work.

 “This award is proof that good things do happen to nice people,” he said.
 “While professors are often cited as being a source of inspiration for their students, her achievement is a source of inspiration for me, and it is my honor to have had the opportunity to contribute to her success.”

 In addition to receiving her first Jack Kent Cooke Foundation Scholarship, Bahamón Fernández also was one of only 20 community college students in the United States to earn a prestigious $5,000 Guistwhite Scholarship, which is based on academic achievement and participation in Phi Theta Kappa, the international honor society of community colleges.
-She was named scond team of the All-USA Community and Junior Colleges Academic Team, and she was an Honors Scholar at COD.
+She was named second team of the All-USA Community and Junior Colleges Academic Team.

-As for current College of DuPage students, Bahamón Fernández advises them to never give up on what they really want to become.
+As for current College of DuPage students, she advises them to never give up on what they really want to become.

 “There were many times when I felt like my goals seemed too far away, almost impossible to achieve,” she said.
 “Fortunately, I had people around me who believed in me and encourage me to keep working toward achieving the goals I set for myself.”

 425 Fawell Blvd., Glen Ellyn IL, 60137

 (630) 942-3000 (Student Services)

 2019 College of DuPage